-Our system for managing behaviour is to discretely record unacceptable behaviour in the class' blue folder.
+Our system for managing behaviour is to discreetly record unacceptable behaviour in the class' blue folder - more serious issues on Bromcom.

 If a child is not following the Code of Conduct or class rules a reminder should be given.
 Verbal or non-verbal (e.g. a 'look') warnings should always be used first and may be repeated as often as needed at the professional discretion of the teacher.
 Care should be taken to ensure that this supports the child to make good choices but does not give the message that unacceptable behaviour is tolerated.